 Get all the air out of the lines!
 The easiest way is to set the tractor's flow for the UniForce circuit to 5% (aka "0.5") so it's just a trickle.
 Put blocks under all the openers, so that when you rotate the rockshaft into the 'down' position, the UniForce cylinders are completely collapsed.

-Remove the plug (or hose) from the upper LH port on the manifold-remove it completely.
-Note: the pressurized hose should be the one going into the top port on RH side of UniForce manifold; if not, reverse the hoses at the tractor remote.
-After activating the circuit for 45 seconds or so, oil should start coming out this port (it won't geyser out, due to the low flow).
-Shut off the circuit, reinstall the plug & tighten it.
+For single drills using a line-body value block, completely remove hose from port '2' of UniForce value block.
+Note: the pressurized hose should be the one going into port '3' of UniForce value block; if not, reverse hoses at tractor SCV remote.